annepham1512/Java-OOP-Whirlwind/Darwin's_World/README.md

 # Darwin's World - Lab 03

-This project simulates Darwin's World, a game where creatures inhabit a 2D world, interact, and evolve based on programmed behaviors.
+This project simulates a game called Darwin's World, where creatures inhabit a 2D grid, interact with their environment, and evolve based on predefined behaviors.
 Each creature belongs to a species, which defines its color and actions.
-The goal is to design and program creatures that can survive and spread their species by infecting others.
+The goal of the simulation is to create species that can survive and spread by infecting other creatures.

 ---

 ## Overview

-Darwin's World is a grid-based simulation where creatures follow programs based on their species.
-The simulation proceeds in turns, where each creature executes its species-specific program, potentially moving, turning, or infecting other creatures.
-The aim is to evolve creatures to maximize the spread of your species.
+Darwin's World is a turn-based simulation where creatures follow species-specific programs.
+The simulation progresses as each creature takes actions like moving, turning, or infecting other creatures based on its program.
+The objective is to develop creatures that can outlast others and ensure the survival of their species.

 Each creature:
-- Lives in a grid square.
+- Occupies a grid square in the world.
 - Faces one of four directions (up, down, left, or right).
-- Belongs to a species that defines its behavior and color.
+- Belongs to a species, which defines its behavior and appearance.

 ### Sample World